Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Numerical analysis

-Following the standard procedure outlined in Refs.~\cite{Ball:1998sk,Khodjamirian:2006st,Gao:2019lta}, the two intrinsic parameters $\omega_M$ and $\omega_s$ introduced by the light-cone sum rules can be determined by effectively constraining the smallness of the continuum contributions in the dispersion integrals and the stability of the obtained sum rule results against the variation of $\omega_M$.
-The parameters $s_0^{\perp}$ and $s_0^{\parallel}$ correspond to the interpolating currents $\bar{q}'\slashed{n}\gamma_{\perp}q$ and $\bar{q}'\slashed{n}q$, which leads to the following intervals
+Following the standard procedure outlined in Refs.~\cite{Khodjamirian:2006st, Gao:2019lta, Ball:1998sk}, the two intrinsic parameters $\omega_M$ and $\omega_s$ introduced by the light-cone sum rules can be determined by effectively constraining the smallness of the continuum contributions in the dispersion integrals and the stability of the obtained sum rules results against the variation of $\omega_M$.
+The parameters $s_0^{\perp}$ and $s_0^{\parallel}$ correspond to the interpolating currents $\bar{q}'\slashed{n}\gamma_{\perp}q$ and $\bar{q}'\slashed{n}q$, respectively, leading to the following intervals